-Foreclosure Intervention Counseling
+Foreclosure Intervention and Default Counseling

-Since our foreclosure services are offered at no cost to you, there's no risk in speaking to one of our housing counseling professionals if you are having difficulty, so please do not delay.
+Since these services are free, there's no risk in speaking to one of our housing counseling professionals if you are having difficulty, so please do not delay.
 There are many options for homeowners who are struggling to pay their mortgage and our housing counselors are fully trained and certified in order to give you the most professional and expert advice available.Visit our Foreclosure Counseling Page Foreclosure Counseling FAQs

 Your home is one of the largest investments you'll ever make, so if you're planning on buying a home within the next two years, you owe it to yourself to take advantage of Cambridge's Homebuyer Education counseling.
 Our certified housing counselors will explain the steps you need to follow as you prepare yourself for homeownership.
 We'll review your current budget and credit report with you to help you determine what you can afford, not what a salesperson says you can afford.
 We'll also provide information on the advantages and disadvantages of the various financing options and assistance programs that may be available to you, and show you how to avoid predatory lending practices.
 From choosing the right home, to inspections and closing, Cambridge's counselors are here to help you learn about the home-buying process and how to make informed financial decisions for yourself and your family.